nimblecrm/api-docs/docs/obtaining_key.rst

     **scope**
         *optional* — for now there is only one scope for Nimble API, so skip this parameter for now.

     .. note:: Please note, that main value for redirect URL is specified in application settings on developer portal. ``redirect_uri`` parameter in URL could be used only to overwrite path part in redirect URL.
-So, ``redirect_uri`` should have exactly same domain, as specified in application settings.
+So, ``redirect_uri`` should have exactly same URI, as specified in application settings.

 **Example request**::